minhadona/ebit_winners_by_email/README.md

 ![](https://i.imgur.com/xxFADqu.png)

-so, the path where your python bynary is locate is */opt/homebrew/bin/python3*
+so, the path where your python binary is locate is */opt/homebrew/bin/python3*

 <br>
 <br>